But Wait, the Bible Says it is my Job…

 I had a number of emails about my It’s Not Your Job post.
-Several of them pointed out that it actually is our job to correct other Christians.
+Several of them pointed out it actually is our job to correct other Christians.

 Fair enough, there are verses about this, and they apply to our wives as much (probably more than) they do other fellow believers.
 The issue, with anyone, is correcting in a godly way.
-We are required to correct in love and humility – if we cannot do it in that way we are not fulfilling the scriptures.
+We are required to correct in love and humility – if we can’t do it that way we are not fulfilling the scriptures.

 For example – last week I wrote a very difficult email to a long-time friend.
-I have needed to write it for couple of weeks, but I was hurt and angry and I knew I could not do it the way it needed to be done.
+I have needed to write it for couple of weeks, but I was hurt and angry and I knew I couldn’t do it the way it needed to be done.
 It took time and prayer to get to where I could do it in the right way.
 It would have been good if I had been able to do it sooner, but doing it wrong sooner was not a good choice.

 Another issue is learning to hear God about His timing.
 Even if I speak in perfect love and humility, how my words are heard depends on the heart of the other person.
-I could say the same exact thing, the same exact way, at two different times and get drastically different answers.
+I could say the same exact thing, the same exact way, at two different times and get drastically different reactions.
 If the goal is helping the other person change, as opposed to checking it off my list, then knowing when to speak is critical.

-I am not making special requirements here for marriage; I think each of these is at least wise, and probably required for correcting anyone.
+I’m not making special requirements here for marriage; I think each of these is at least wise, and probably required for correcting anyone.

 Great tweet of the week: